elliottwuTW/iCourse/README.md

 - browse and filter all groups by settings or geometry location
 - browse and filter all courses of a group by settings
 - see group's count of courses and reviews
-- follow groups to receive new course notification
+- follow groups to receive new course notification via email
-- see other peoples' following groups
+- see other users' public information (following groups, enrolled courses)
 - manage their profile
 - reset password when forgot it
+- add courses into the shopping cart
+- pay online and enroll in multiple courses
+- receive email after a payment is finished

 Publishers can